 Dates: November 2 – 15, 2020

-Participants: Camille Turner, Candice Hopkins, Clare Butcher, Dana Prieto, Eric-Paul Riege, Jorge González, Katie Lawson, Myung-Sun Kim, Nova Weipert, Roxanne Fernandes, Tairone Bastien, Vanessa Kwan
+Participants: Camille Turner, Candice Hopkins, Clare Butcher, Dana Prieto, Eric-Paul Riege, Jorge González (in collaboration with Edwin Marcucci and Juana de Laures), Katie Lawson, Myung-Sun Kim, Nova Weipert, Roxanne Fernandes, Tairone Bastien, Vanessa Kwan

 Guests: Sebastien de Line, Mata Aho, Wildseed Black Arts Fellowship